 should you jump on a supple tire bandwagon?

-On daily basis I use Panaracer GravelKing SK tires.
+On a daily basis, I use Panaracer GravelKing SK tires.
 I have 42 and 50mm versions (700c) and a 48mm 650b.
 Those tires are very rigid and dependable.
 I trust them and use both in tubed and tubeless setup.
 But GravelKings are not the most supple tire you can get – far from it.
-To get a most comfort from them you really need to go very low with the tire pressure (like 20 psi low with a tubeless setup).
+To get the most comfort from them you really need to go very low with the tire pressure (like 20 psi low with a tubeless setup).
 Then you can get something like a magic carpet feeling but not everyone (including me) likes riding on tires with so little air in it (especially cornering is not that enjoyable with tire moving so much).
-Fortunately there are also tires like Soma Cazadero which are known from its great suppleness.
+Fortunately, there are also tires like Soma Cazadero which are known from its great suppleness.
 This allows you (at least in theory) to ride with much more usable air pressure (like 30 psi both tubed and tubeless) and still enjoy the comfortable ride.

-Comparing to my GravelKing SK 43 mm tire Soma Cazadero generates much less noise on tarmac.
+Comparing to my GravelKing SK 43 mm tire Soma Cazadero generates much less noise on the tarmac.
 This was the first surprise especially when you compare the threads on both tires (Cazadero looks much more like an off-road tire).
 Soma Cazadero felt also a little bit slower.
-The other difference was the feeling when cornering – Cazadero was somehow sliding more that GravelKings SK.
+The other difference was the feeling when cornering – Cazadero was somehow sliding more than GravelKings SK.
 But after more rides I got accustomed to that feeling and to be honest when pushed hard – Cazadero behaved in corners as good as Panaracer tire.
-But how about the comfort?
+But how about comfort?
 To be honest there was something going on but I did not feel a big difference at all.
 So I began to wonder if all this supple tires hype was just the hype?
 Then I run my standard tests based on my benchmark bike (with suspension stem and a flexing seatpost).